wfailla/un-orchestrator/orchestrator/README_RUN.md

 The un-orchestrator requires a virtual switch up and running in the server, which is completely independent from this software.

-Therefore you need to start your preferred softswitch first, before running the un-orchestrator.
-Proper instructions for xDPd and OpenvSwich are provided below.
+Therefore you need to start your preferred vSwitch first, before running the un-orchestrator.
+Proper instructions for xDPd, ERFS and Open vSwich are provided below.

+Similarly, the un-orchestrator requires that the Name Resolver is already running; please refer to the instructions provided in [../name-resolver/README.md](../name-resolver/README.md) to understand how to execute this component.

 ### Configuration file examples